-2130.
+2120.
 Exposure.

-- 2131.
-Wiring Facilities.
-Wiring, cables, terminal and junction facilities unless adequately protected shall be located where they are not exposed to hazardous or corrosive atmospheres, stored combustible materials or other potential hazards which may result in disruption of service. - 2132.
+- 2121.
 Insulation.
-The insulating materials in conductors and cables shall be suitable for the normal conditions to which they are exposed in service.
+The insulation materials of conductors and cables shall be suitable for the normal conditions to which they are exposed in service. - 2122.
+Wiring, cables, and terminal and junction facilities, unless adequately protected, shall be located where they are not exposed to hazardous or corrosive atmospheres, stored combustible materials, or to other potential hazards which might cause disruption of service.